Should you hire a rental property management company to manage your rental house? No, in most cases you did not need to.

 The rule of thumb is that a Property Manager will charge 10% of monthly rent.
 Rental House Property Management Companies will also charge one month’s rent for finding a tenant.

 These are the baseline costs.
-Your experience can be more or less depending on a number of factors like how many houses you have and if you take on any of the activities like finding the tenant.
+Your experience can be more or less depending on a number of factors, like how many houses you have and if you take on any of the activities like finding the tenant.

 Rental house property managers often have extra fees for other activities.
-Some of them will be nickel and diming fees, others will be things like you paying for their attorney for evictions.
+Some of them will be nickel and diming fees.
+Others will be things like you paying for their attorney for evictions.

 A Property Manager will not save you money.
 They are an added expense.

-You will still be responsible for paying for all of the other expenses like repairs, maintenance, rental licenses, utilities (unless tenant pays them), real estate taxes, insurance, and so forth.
-They can help with the book keeping and managing the process, but ultimately they are managing your money.
-You are paying for the same things you would pay for if you didn’t have a property manager, except you also need to pay for the property manager.
+You will still be responsible for paying for all of the other expenses, like repairs, maintenance, rental licenses, utilities (unless the tenant pays them), real estate taxes, insurance, and so forth.

 Reasons people think they need to hire a rental property management company